rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

     cd /usr/local/prg/humann-0.99

-To being running HUMAnN on all the samples you pre-processed with DIAMOND, you use the “scons” command (using 2 cores):
+To being running HUMAnN on all the samples you pre-processed with DIAMOND, you use the “scons” command (using 2 cores).
+Note this will take ~20 minutes.

     scons -j 2

-A bunch of messages will pass on your screen and it should finish in ~2 minutes.
+A bunch of messages will pass on your screen as this command runs.
 All of the output is contained in the “/usr/local/prg/humann-0.99/output” directory.
-To see a list of them type:
+To see a list of them, once the job is done, type:

     ls output